Station Name: ROTHERHAM MASBOROUGH

 Date of visit: Not visited

 Notes: Rotherham Masborough railway station was Rotherham's main railway station from the 1840's, until most of its trains were rerouted via Rotherham Central in 1986.
-It had four platforms, with a large sandstone station building on the eastern Platform One, large iron and glass platform canopies, a fully-enclosed footbridge and wooden waiting rooms on the other platforms.
-It closed in 1988, except for a few football specials.
+In its final form it had had four platform faces. two side platforms and an island, with a large sandstone station building on the eastern Platform One, large iron and glass platform canopies, a fully-enclosed

-The station was originally opened by the North Midland Railway between Derby's Tri Junction Station and Leeds, known then as, simply, 'Masbrough', without the 'o', since Rotherham had not yet grown to surround the village.
-It became part of the main line to London St. Pancras and to Birmingham and the South West, a line which avoided a direct routing through the
+The station, designed by Francis Thompson, was originally opened by the North Midland Railway between Derby's Tri Junction Station and Leeds, known then as, simply, 'Masbrough', without the 'o', since Rotherham had not yet grown to surround the village.
+It became part of the main line to London St. Pancras and to Birmingham and the South West, a line

-region's main settlement of Sheffield altogether, due to difficult terrain on the prospective route south of Sheffield, by routing down the Rother Valley.
+which avoided a direct routing through the region's main settlement of Sheffield altogether, due to difficult terrain on the prospective route south of Sheffield, by routing down the Rother Valley.
 At Rotherham the line passed over the Sheffield & Rotherham Railway's Sheffield Wicker to Rotherham Westgate line and a large triangle junction was built allowing trains from the north and North Midland trains to travel into Sheffield from the northeast along the Don Valley.
 Immediately to the north of this junction stood Rotherham Masborough station.

 In the late 1850's, Sheffield was finally linked with Chesterfield, allowing Midland Main Line trains to call at the newly-opened Sheffield Midland station on their way north, passing back on to North Midland metals via the Sheffield & Rotherham..
 As late as the 1940's some long distance passenger trains still used to original Chesterfield - Rotherham 'old road', avoiding Sheffield and calling at Rotherham.
 Other ex-London expresses would slip a coach at Rotherham until this practice was discontinued nationally from the 1930's onwards.
 The corresponding up working would involve the coaches being worked to Sheffield Midland by a local train and the attached to a London express there.
 Up until the 1980's the odd London-Leeds express train would call at Masborough.